tmr232/gengen/README.md

 For that reason, if you need to manage resources for your generator - please do so _outside_ the generator itself.
 Pass the initialized resource to the generator as an argument, and close it outside the generator when it is no longer needed.

+### Documentation

+While the user-facing API is reasonably documented, the implementation of the code-generation is, well, not.
+The code is also expected to change quite a bit as I improve the implementaion.